 Vermilion entered the United States in 2014 through the acquisition of land and producing assets in the East Finn crude oil field in the Powder River Basin of northeastern Wyoming and expanded its position through acquisitions of mineral land and producing assets in the Hilight crude oil field, located approximately 40 miles northwest of the East Finn assets, in 2018 and 2021.
-The Company's assets include 149,043 (122,686 net) acres of land in the Powder River basin, of which 44% is undeveloped.
-Vermilion had 169 (161.8 net) producing light and medium crude oil wells in the United States as at December 31, 2022.
+In December 2023, the Company divested of non-core assets in East Finn.
+The Company's assets include 111,685 (83,942 net) acres of land in the Powder River basin, of which 31% is undeveloped.
+Vermilion had 159 (130.9 net) producing light and medium crude oil wells in the United States as at December 31, 2023.
 The majority of our working interest ownership in Wyoming is Company operated.